ckolumbus/NuGet.Powershell/docs/help/Get-NuGetPackageNuspec.md

 ## SYNOPSIS
 Get the `nuspec`s for provided package identities as `XmlDocument`.

-Can read from local files and remote packages.
+Can read from local directories (see `Install-NugetPackage`), local `.nupkg` files and remote packages.
 For the latter the packages needs to be downloaded.

 ## SYNTAX